 - Xing Qiu (A Unified Method for Differential Expression and Differential Association Analyses)

-These one-to-two year awards are intended to to stimulate the development of novel biostatistical and epidemiologic methods to help overcome specifically identified limitations that will significantly enhance the validity, accuracy, scope or speed of translational research.
+These one-to-two year awards are intended to stimulate the development of novel biostatistical and epidemiologic methods to help overcome specifically identified limitations that will significantly enhance the validity, accuracy, scope or speed of translational research.
 Congratulations to our 2014 awardees!

 The Department congratulates Jason Morrissette and Yu Han on their successful PhD defenses.
 On June 10, 2014, Jason defended his thesis, "Order Restricted Analysis of Covariance with Interactions", advisor, Michael P. McDermott.
 Yu successfully defended on June 14, 2014 ("New Semiparametric Methods for Clustered Time-to-event Data"; advisors, Changyong Feng and Xin M. Tu).